8 expert-recommended lead generation best practices

 5. Create valuable content

-“I only create relevant content for the specific audience I want to work with,” says Luciano Viterale
+“I only create relevant content for the specific audience I want to work with,” says Luciano Viterale.

 He shares, “All of my leads have been inbound and have been qualified.
 The content I produce, coupled with questions required in my forms, means I only hear from people I’d want to work with.
 The only downside is that this took a solid year of blogging before I saw any meaningful traffic to the site.”

-A combination of paid and organic content marketing strategies can help you get quick wins.
 Sharing your content on social media in short, easily digestible formats such as videos, infographics, and even memes is one of the best ways to attract quality leads.

 6. Explore personalization